octet-stream/use-suspender/readme.md

 | TResult | –                    | Yes      | –        | The result returned by *suspender implementation* |
 | TArgs   | `readonly unknown[]` | Yes      | –        | A list of implementation's arguments              |

-So that if you create a function that returns a `User` type by their ID, the `UseSuspenderHook` will expect the same exact arguments your function is taking and return the same type of the result:
+For example, if you create a function that returns a `User` type, the `useSuspender` hook will expect the same exact arguments your function is taking and return the same type of the result:

 ```tsx
 import {createSuspender} from "use-suspender"